red-hat-storage/ocs-training/ocp4ocs4/ocs4-disconnected-install.md

 # Disconnected Install for OpenShift Container Storage

-This doc is based on [this document][1]
+This document is to supplement OpenShift Container Platform (OCP) documentation for installing the OpenShift Container Storage (OCS) service in a air-gap disconnected or proxy environment.
+Reference official OCP documentation [here][1].

-## Motivation
+## Overview
 In a disconnected OpenShift environment there is no access to the OLM catalog and the Red Hat image registries.
 In order to install OCS we need to do 2 things:

-1. Provide custom catalogs that contains OCS, Local Storage Operator (LSO), and lib-bucket-provisioner CSV (Cluster Service Version).
+1. Provide catalogs that contain OCS, Local Storage Operator (LSO), and lib-bucket-provisioner CSV (Cluster Service Version).
-    - This is done using the command `oc adm catalog build`.
-This command is going over a given catalog (e.g. redhat-operators), builds an olm catalog image and pushes it to the mirror registry.
+    - This can be done using the command `oc adm catalog build`.
+This command goes over a given catalog (e.g. redhat-operators) and builds an olm catalog image and then pushes it to the mirror registry.
-    - Given `lib-bucket-provisioner` is currently a dependency for OCS installation, we will need to build a custom catalog image for for this Community operator.
+    - Given `lib-bucket-provisioner` is currently a dependency for OCS installation, you will need to build a custom catalog image for for this Community operator.
 Future versions of OCS will not need lib-bucket-provisioner.

-2. mirror all images that are required by OCS to a mirror registry which is accessible from the OCP cluster
+2. Mirror all images that are required by OCS to a mirror registry which is accessible from the OCP cluster.
-    - this is done using the command `oc adm catalog mirror`. this command goes over the CSVs in the catalog and copy all required images to the mirror registry.
+    - This is done using the command `oc adm catalog mirror`.
+This command goes over the CSVs in the catalog and copies all required images to the mirror registry.
-    - to work around the missing `relatedImages` in OCS CSV, we will need to manually mirror required images which are not copied with `oc adm catalog mirror`. this is done using `oc image mirror`
+    - To work around the missing `relatedImages` in the OCS and lib-bucket-provisioner CSV, you will need to manually mirror required images which are not copied with `oc adm catalog mirror`.
+This is done using `oc image mirror`.
-    - `oc adm catalog mirror` generates `imageContentSourcePolicy.yaml` to install in the cluster. this resource tells OCP what is the mapping each image in the mirror registry. we need to add to it also the mapping of the related images before applying in the cluster.
+    - The `oc adm catalog mirror` step generates the `imageContentSourcePolicy.yaml` file to install in the cluster.
+This resource tells OCP the external registry mapping for each image in the mirror registry.
+Add additional mirroring mappings for the missing `relatedImages` for OCS and lib-bucket-provisioner before applying `imageContentSourcePolicy.yaml`in the cluster.

 ## Prerequisites
-1. Assumption that a OCP disconnected cluster is already installed and a mirror registry exists on a bastion host ([see here][4]).
+1. An OCP 4.3 or higher disconnected cluster is already installed and a mirror registry exists on a bastion host ([see here][4]).

-2. The oc client [version 4.4][5] is installed and logged in to the cluster as the cluster-admin role.
+2. The oc client [version 4.4][5] is installed and logged into the cluster as the cluster-admin role.

 3. Export env vars (fill the correct details for your setup).
   ```